Juviro/mythic-commander/clash/next.md

 * inconsistent capitalization in context menus

 * move exile over / under graveyard (each at 50% height) so there is more space for the hand

+* double click card: select all cards with same id?
+* shortcut to tap all lands?

+* allow declaring attackers
+  * maybe with arrows pointing to player/planeswalker
+  * allow declaring blockers?

+* add option to auto untap permanents and draw a card when it's your turn
+  * each activatable separately

+* add some way to "reveal until you reveal X", e.g. a creature
+* shortcut for copying permanent
+* allow selecting single card

 * allow joining lobby via url (e.g. http://localhost:1235/#4fqufdulls6ckz15)